 In a study of 532 children and teens in Germany from March to May 2020, data showed that diabetic ketoacidosis (DKA) rates at diagnosis have increased amidst the COVID-19 pandemic.
-The study, published in the Journal of the American Medical Association (JAMA), showed that nearly half (44.7%) of minors had DKA at diagnosis, while nearly a fifth (19.7%) had severe DKA.
-This is significantly higher than rates seen in Germany over the previous two years, when just about one quarter (24.5% in 2019, 24.1% in 2018) of minors had DKA at diagnosis.
+The study, published in the Journal of the American Medical Association (JAMA), showed that nearly half (44.7 percent) of minors had DKA at diagnosis, while nearly a fifth (19.7 percent) had severe DKA.
+This is significantly higher than rates seen in Germany over the previous two years, when just about one quarter (24.5 percent in 2019, 24.1 percent in 2018) of minors had DKA at diagnosis.

 As the study authors note, the higher rate of DKA at diagnosis is most likely due to a delay in seeking medical care, due to the complexities of life during COVID-19.
 Across the globe, we’ve seen that even if people have access to medical care, which has been made complex due to facility closures, overtaxed hospital systems and lack of healthcare coverage, many people are understandably hesitant to leave their homes and seek out medical care amidst a pandemic.

 It is important to note that this study, done in Germany, is likely to be reflective of global trends, but also likely does not capture the severity of the issue in places like the United States, where more than 5 million Americans have lost their healthcare coverage due to unemployment.
 With healthcare in the US so inextricably tied to employment status, many who have lost their healthcare may be less likely to seek medical care for themselves or their family members because of the potential of being hit with large medical bills.